-Build bridges of knowledge across all health professions in order to incorporate the healing approaches and modalities of Ayurveda into mainstream health care.
+Build bridges of knowledge across all health professions to incorporate the healing approaches and modalities of Ayurveda into mainstream health care.

-Strengthen the awareness of Ayurveda as a healing science, thereby contributing to the effort of bringing the wisdom and knowledge of Ayurveda to everyone.
+Strengthen the awareness of Ayurveda as a healing science, thereby contributing to bringing the wisdom and knowledge of Ayurveda to everyone.

 Forming a network of alliances with national and international organizations

 Celebration of World Ayurveda Day (as per the recommendation of AYUSH, Ministry of Health, New Delhi, India)

 International conferences on Ayurveda and Vedic sciences and integrative health in collaboration with Global Ayurveda Conferences, LLC, USA